BenjaminCarrel/Low-rank-Parareal/README.md

 All parameters are set by default as described in the paper.
 Running the files described below should produce the same figures as in the paper.

-/!\ Beware that some of the scripts below take a long time to run since they are intended to investigate the behaviour of the integrator for multiple choices of the parameters. /!\
+/!\ Beware that some of the scripts below take a long time to run since they are intended to investigate the behavior of the integrator for multiple choices of the parameters. /!\

 ### Lyapunov